immutable/contracts/audits/random/202403-threat-model-random.md

 These factors will ensure seed values translate to random numbers that are unique for all game players in all games for each random number request.

-### Random Number Expansion
+## Random Number Expansion
 Sometimes games will need several random numbers based on one random request.
 A Pseudo Random Function (PRF) is used to generate an array of numbers from one personalised random number using the following equation.

 ```
 random values[i] = keccak256(random value, i)
 ```

-### Combining Random Sources
+## Combining Random Sources
 Typically with random number generation, multiple low quality sources can be combined to produce a higher quality source.
 This combination approach does not apply to blockchains.
 The reason is that the random generation process occurs inside of a virtual machine which is controlled by block producers.
 Combining high quality off-chain random sources with random sources that the block producers control negates the randomness of the off-chain source.
 Hence, the random generation system does not to combine random sources.

-### On-Chain Sources of Random Seed Values
+## On-Chain Sources of Random Seed Values
 This section describes the possible sources of random values on Immutable zkEVM.
 These sources have the advantage over off-chain sources that they are free.
-The disadvantage of these approaches is block producer manipulation, and in the case of RANDAO, that we won’t have it available until we ship BFT consensus.
+The disadvantage of these approaches is that they are susceptible to block producer manipulation.

-#### Previous Block’s Block Hash
+### Previous Block’s Block Hash
-*What it is?* In Ethereum based blockchains, including Immutable zkEVM, the Block Hash is the message digest of the block header of a block, exlcuding the Extra Data field.
+In Ethereum based blockchains, including Immutable zkEVM, the Block Hash is the message digest of the block header of a block, exlcuding the Extra Data field.
 This is the “finger print” of all transactions that have occurred on the chain since genesis.

-*How is it obtained?* Solidity contract code obtains the value by calling `blockhash(<block number>)`.
+Solidity contract code obtains the value by calling `blockhash(<block number>)`.
 This in turn calls an opcode that returns the blockhash.
 The block number can be any of the previous 256 blocks.

-*How random is it?* The block hash will be different for each block, even if there are no transactions included in the block.
-The reason for this is because the block header includes the block hash of the previous block.

-#### Previous Block’s RANDAO
+### Previous Block’s RANDAO
-Note that prior to the BFT fork, this value will be a predictable value related to the block number.
+*Note that prior to the PoS BFT fork, this value will be a predictable value related to the block number.*

-* What it is?* RanDAO is an algorithm for generating random numbers in a decentralised way.
+RanDAO is an algorithm for generating random numbers in a decentralised way.
 Immutable will use the Hash Onion approach, in which all validators commit to a recursive hash value, and the block producer reveals a new value once per block.
 The process is described here: [Decentralized Random Number Generation](https://youtu.be/ExAhv5HudMM?t=663)

-*How is it obtained?* Solidity contract code obtains the value by calling block.prevrandao.
+Solidity contract code obtains the value by calling block.prevrandao.
 This in turn calls an opcode that returns the RANDAO value for the previous block.

-*How random is it?* The RANDAO will be different for each block.
-Note that prior to the BFT fork, this value will be a predictable value related to the block number.

-#### VRF
-TODO
+The value is also included in the block header, thus adding uncertainty to the value of `blockhash<block number>`.

+#### Verifiable Random Functions (VRF)
+A Verifiable Random Function (VRF)([academic paper](https://eprint.iacr.org/2017/099.pdf), [blog](https://supra.com/academy/chainlink-vrf/)) is an algorithm for securely generating random numbers.
+A generator has a public / private key pair.
+The private key is combined with an input value α produce a certain output value β.
+The public key combined with the input value α can be used to check that the output value β was generated using the private key according to the generation algorithm.

+Chainlink, Supra, and others have created Verifiable Random Function (VRF) services.
+Chainlink uses a single private key and service, with fail-over capability to a secondary service.
+Supra's service involves a form of Multi-Party Computation (MPC) so that the “private key” is a sharded key share.
+In this way, if one key shard is compromised, then the overall “private key” is still secure.

+For Chainlink, a `VRFCoordinator` contract (part of a set of contracts by Chainlink) is deployed to the chain.
+A call is made to the `VRFCoordinator` contract’s `requestRandomWords` function, passing in a subscription ID and the key pair to use, which returns a request id.
+Some blocks later, the request is fulfilled.
+The transaction to fulfil the request first verifies the generated number and then calls a call-back function to return the random value.

+# Architecture

 ## Top Level Architecture